 I also carry a few business cards with me wherever I go.
 They’re really nothing too fancy (just a quick web address and my business email), but they come in handy quite often.
 I’m pretty good about not only passing them around to friends (like I said, you never know who people know) but also generally keeping my ear open for any potential business opportunities.
 You’d be surprised at how many folks don’t mind a quick conversation while in a grocery line, walking the dog or waiting for an oil change.
 Of course, you need to establish your own boundaries and try not to appear desperate or creepy.

 Do yourself a huge favor and come up with a simple one-liner to pitch yourself to a potential client.
 Rather than responding to the profession question with “I’m a web designer,” say something like “I help small businesses and organizations establish a strong and lasting presence on the web.”
-Essentially, you’re telling them the same thing, but the second is more of a conversation starter and will probably help them to remember you.
-Slip them a business card and you may just hear from someone they know a few days or months later asking for a quote.
+If that’s too long, say “I develop tools to help businesses thrive online.”
+Essentially, you’re telling them the same thing, but the second and third are more of a conversation starter and will probably help them to remember you better.
+Slip them a business card and you may just hear from them or someone they know a few days or months later asking for a quote.

 This one goes without saying, but it really is pretty easy to fall out of the practice of staying in contact with your old clients.
 A few months after the project gets finished, give the lead contact a quick phone call just to check up on how the site is doing.
 Make it clear that you don’t want to tie them into buying anything else from you, but that you would appreciate it if they pass the word along to others they may know.
 Usually, anywhere from 30-70% of a web designer’s business comes from referrals by happy clients.